EdwardBock/pro-litteris/public/README.txt

 == Changelog ==

+= 1.3.0 =
+* Update: Default min chars count for pixels is now 1500 instead of 2000
+* Feature: Two new action before and after the message text body is generated

 = 1.2.6 =
-* Bugfix: User meta wont be saved
+* Bugfix: User meta won't be saved
 * Performance issue fix

 = 1.2.5 =